Anne M. Teitelman, PhD, FNP-BC, FAANP, FAAN

 Opportunities to Learn and Collaborate at Penn Nursing

 Students and community members are key members of Dr. Teitelman’s research team.
 The students she hires as research assistants bring an important generational perspective to her studies.
 Dr. Teitelman engages community members to serve on advisory boards for her studies, which provides students with opportunities to interact with and learn from community members.

-Dr. Teitelman is also a member of Penn Nursing’s Center for Global Women’s Health, which supports international research, educational, and service programs.
+Dr. Teitelman is also engaged in Global Women’s Health research.
 She has collaborated with researchers in Thailand, Botswana, and South Africa on understanding and preventing HIV and gender-based violence.

 Selected Career Highlights

 - Outstanding HIV/AIDS Researcher 2013, Penn Center for AIDS Research Community Advisory Board